DavideRossi/upback/README.rst

 Status
 ------
 In its current form UpBack is far from being production-ready code: *USE IT AT YOUR OWN RISK*.
-It is published mainly to be tested and gather bug reports and feedbacks.
+The current version of UpBack requires Python 3.
+If you need a version supporting Python 2.7 you should check out the branch `python27`.
+UpBack now supports *doublestar matches* in local exclude files, check the docs below.

 Installation
 ------------